-Specialist people, on the other hand, have both specialist knowledge and general skills.
+People, on the other hand, have both specialist knowledge and general skills.
 You can't be a specialist without first developing general skills.
-This is because no specialisms exist in isolation.
+No specialisms exist in isolation.
 Building up a specialism means building up a bank of knowledge of how that specialism applies in a general context.

 Personally, I could claim to be a specialist in one specific technology.
 But in order to be useful, I need to know how that tech can be applied across different platforms.
 And how it interacts with other tech at both a high- and low-level.
 This requires a broader, more general knowledge of my field.

 Knowledge is like a tree trunk.
 It is acquired in concentric circles as you learn.
 As you become more experienced, your trunk grows.
 The trunk represents your general knowledge.

 If you chose to gain some specialist knowledge in your field - which you should - you grow a new branch.
 But your trunk of general knowledge remains intact and continues to grow.

 Some people have tried to explain this truth by inventing new categories like 'generalizing specialist' or 'specializing generalist' - or as having 'T-Shaped' skills.
 But declaring new categories is just the same self-limiting label trap.

 Be a Lifelong Learner